 Since primary care services through family doctors are generally considered the most accessible, affordable, and acceptable, it is important that individuals with disabilities be assessed and treated holistically and receive access to all health promotion tactics that can improve their general health.
 People with disabilities need to be given the tools and treatment through referrals and guidance from family doctors to increase control over their health and the factors that contribute to it.

-The WHO report on disability cited numerous documented cases of people with disabilities being excluded from the target of individuals at risk of general health problems, but there was also evidence that people with disabilities were also less likely to receive screenings for preventative conditions, including breast and cervical cancer for women, and prostate cancer for men; lacked education in sexual health and reproductive services including information on STDs and birth control options; and mental health services.
-A survey across several countries revealed that 35% to 50% of people with mental disorders in developed countries, and 76% to 85% in developing countries, received no treatment in the year before the study.
+The WHO report on disability cited numerous documented cases of people with disabilities excluded from being identified as being at risk of general health problems, but there was also evidence that people with disabilities were also less likely to receive screenings for preventative conditions.
+People with disabilities were screened for conditions including breast and cervical cancer for women, and prostate cancer for men at a smaller rate; did not receive education in sexual health and reproductive services including information on STDs and birth control options and mental health services.

 General health needs include health promotion, preventive care, treatment of acute and chronic illness, and appropriate referral for more specialized needs where required.
 In the report, we hear Robert’s story of feeling neglected in the care of his physicians.